0.97 Rounded to the Nearest Tenth: A Deep Dive into Rounding and its Applications

 - Thousandths: The third digit represents thousandths (1/1000), and so on.

 Rounding involves approximating a number to a specified number of decimal places or significant figures.
-When we round to the nearest tenth, we are aiming to find the closest number with only one digit after the decimal point.
+Day to day, when we round to the nearest tenth, we are aiming to find the closest number with only one digit after the decimal point.
 This process simplifies the number while minimizing the loss of precision.

 Rounding 0.97 to the Nearest Tenth: A Step-by-Step Guide